tty33/PANDA-Toolkit/readme.md

 ## Test and inference
 1. Copy `Task1_test.py` to MMdetection root folder.
-2. Finetune the faster rcnn model and save the checkpoints according to the tutorial above, or download the pretrained weights from [here](https://pan.baidu.com/s/143REv-mb_H-CXWDwU3y33w) (code: c6uc) and update the PATH setting in `Task1_test.py`
+2. Finetune the Faster RCNN model and save the checkpoints according to the tutorial above, or download the pretrained weights from [here](https://pan.baidu.com/s/143REv-mb_H-CXWDwU3y33w) (code: c6uc) and update the PATH setting in `Task1_test.py`
 3. To test the model, navigate to MMdetection root folder, and then you can simply run the following code to generate a result file to submit.
 ```shell
 python Task1_test.py